mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The following exchange between participants Fi and Ma shows GDPs being used to organise future activity.
 <!-- Online version as table -  https://docs.google.com/document/d/1wLx8j9djYqJdZHwKJ09mmIDMYO7YqlMDhuHx2hiqpJI/edit -->

-    M: I’ve brought the music, and also we could just concentrate on one thing and just change that.
+    Ma: I’ve brought the music, and also we could just concentrate on one thing and just change that.
     You know, keep working through.
-    F: Yeah.
+    Fi: Yeah.
 I think I want to get an enemy in - oh no - my person animated.
-    M: So you want to get your person animated that’s the main thing.
+    Ma: So you want to get your person animated that’s the main thing.
-    M: Shall we concentrate on that and changing the platforms into something different?
+    Ma: Shall we concentrate on that and changing the platforms into something different?
-    F: Yeah.
+    Fi: Yeah.
-    M: Yeah?
+    Ma: Yeah?
-    F: I also want to make a theme tune.
+    Fi: I also want to make a theme tune.
-    M: Yeah it’s, that’s what I mean, you can’t just skip around like that.
+    Ma: Yeah it’s, that’s what I mean, you can’t just skip around like that.
-    F: hmmm
+    Fi: hmmm
-    M: just cos it gets really overwhelming.
+    Ma: just cos it gets really overwhelming.
-    M: Yeah..?
+    Ma: Yeah..?
 So…?
     Long pause
-    M: Well I’ll have a look at the code and see if I can make sense of that.
+    Ma: Well I’ll have a look at the code and see if I can make sense of that.

+At this point the parent engages with a print out of supporting documentation on added an animation to the main character.
 This example shows the use of the approximate names of a number of game design patterns by the child adult.
 These are get the person animated, get an enemy in, changing the platforms into something different, make a theme tune.
 At this stage of their process, some of these patterns have been discussed and sketched out some started but only partially completed.
 For example, the child has designed different frames of animation but this has not been exported to the right format or implemented in code form.
 This interchange shows a tension between a more chaotic style of working jumping from one goal to another and a parental motivation to prioritise one work to be done.
 This tension is outlined when the parent gives an update on progress.

 <!-- Patterns and the multiple actions and operations they entail are referred to briefly using short cut names.   -->